-Crop mapping can be used for a variety of downstream applications, such as environmental monitoring, subsidy allocation, and price prediction.
-These applications carry crucial economical and ecological stakes, and hence benefit from properly \emph{calibrated} prediction.
-A prediction is said to be calibrated when the confidence (\ie the probability associated to a given class) of the prediction corresponds to the empirical rate of correct prediction: we want $90\%$ of the prediction with a $90$\% confidence to be correct.
-This allows for a more precise risk estimation and improves control on the rate of false positives / negatives.
+Crop mapping can be used for various downstream applications, such as environmental monitoring, subsidy allocation, and price prediction.
+These applications carry crucial economic and ecological stakes and hence benefit from properly \emph{calibrated} prediction.
+A prediction is said to be calibrated when the confidence (\ie the probability associated to a given class) of the prediction corresponds to the empirical rate of correct prediction: we want $90\%$ of the prediction with a $90$\% confidence to be accurate.
+This allows for more precise risk estimation and improves control on the rate of false positives / negatives.

 Deep learning methods such as ours are notoriously badly calibrated.
-However, we follow the simple method of Guo~\etal \cite{guo2017calibration} with $15$ bins.
-As represented in \figref{fig:calibration}, we are able to improve the calibration and observe a $43$\% decrease of the Expected Calibration Error (ECE) at a small computation cost.
+However, this can be corrected with the simple technique proposed by Guo~\etal \cite{guo2017calibration}. {This method, called temperature scaling, consists in minimizing the discrepancy between the predicted confidence and the rate of errors binned into quantiles (we chose here $15$ bins) on the validation set by adjusting the temperature parameters in the last softmax layer \cite[Chap.
+2.4]{bishop2006pattern}. } As represented in \figref{fig:calibration}, we can improve the calibration and observe a $43$\% decrease of the Expected Calibration Error (ECE) at a small computation cost.